< Back to Glossary

 Banks do this because they are heavily regulated.
 If they are seen to have been involved in money laundering, albeit unknowingly, they can still risk big fines.
 Not only does this affect the bank financially but it can also worsen their reputation.

-AML checks can occur at any time, but are most likely to occur if you are depositing or sending large amounts of money.
+AML checks can occur at any time but are most likely to occur if you are depositing or sending large amounts of money.
 A check doesn’t mean that anyone is under suspicion; it’s purely a precautionary measure, and everyone sending large sums of money will be given one.

 What are anti-money laundering checks?

-Checks often start with a simple KYC questionnaire that can be compared to an electoral register.
+These anti-money laundering checks often start with a simple KYC questionnaire that can be compared to an electoral register.
 Alternatively, a person may be asked for identification that proves their identity and their address.
 The following means are normally used:

 For your identity